Don’t Make these 5 SEXUAL Spanish mistakes

 (You're making fun of me!
 What did I say now?)

-Every chunk my US friend used with the word bola (ball) in this dialogue should’ve used the word pelota (ball):
+Every chunk is used with the word bola (ball) in this dialogue should’ve used the word pelota (ball):

 That being said, some countries use even the word “pelota” to also talk about testicles so, still proceed with caution.
 Make sure the context is appropriate and specify when in doubt, like: